 FAITHFUL FAIRY HARMONY

-Treat yourself to a technology detox: Stop swiping, put down that device and put on the otherworldly music of Josephine Foster instead.
+Treat yourself to a tech detox: stop swiping, put down that device, and put on the otherworldly music of Josephine Foster instead.

 The Colorado-based musician proffers songs which transport you to a pre-Internet world, where her voice, a bird-like trill, takes centre stage in an 18-track, four-part double album.

 Faithful Fairy Harmony, her ninth studio release, is a magnum opus showcasing her airborne voice at its most limber, sweeping through the centuries and perching on wherever suits her witchy muse.

 Lumped at the start of her noughties career with freak-folk practitioners like Devendra Banhart and Joanna Newsom, she's actually a genre unto her own, out of time and never sounding like anyone now.